Destination Connection Optionslink

 You can configure a Private Google Access connection by configuring your Fivetran destination to run on GCP.

-To connect to Fivetran using a VPN tunnel, contact Fivetran's Technical Sales team for help setting up the tunnel.
+To connect to Fivetran using a VPN tunnel, contact Fivetran's Support for help setting up the tunnel.